pypy/pypy/pypy/doc/stm.rst

 interleaved output from other threads.

-In this case, it is always a good idea to protect ``print`` statements by ``thread.atomic``.
-But not all file operations benefit: if you have a read from a file that may block for some time, putting it in a ``thread.atomic`` would have the negative effect of suspending all other threads while we wait for data to arrive, as described next__.
+In this case, it is always a good idea to protect ``print`` statements with ``thread.atomic``.
+The reason it is not done automatically is that not all file operations would benefit: if you have a read or write that may block, putting it in a ``thread.atomic`` would have the negative effect of suspending all other threads while we wait for the call to complete, as described next__.

 .. __: Parallelization_